robocorp/robotframework-lsp/robotframework-output-stream/README.md

 ## Outputs

-Given the requisites above, the idea is generating the following files while running:

-1. `Basic log`

 The basic log can actually be splitted to multiple files.
 Such files are splitted in the following files (the idea is that it can be split when it becomes too big).

-    - `output.0.rfstream`
+- `output_0.rfstream`
-    - `output.1.rfstream`
+- `output_1.rfstream`
-    - `output.2.rfstream`
+- `output_2.rfstream`
 - ...

 The file should be always written and flushed at each log entry and it should be consistent even if the process crashes in the meanwhile (meaning that all entries written are valid up to the point of the crash).

-2. `Errors log`

-    Files in the same format pointing to where an error happened (it should be possible to derive a traceback from that information).

-    - `robot_out_stream.error.0.rfstream`
-    - `robot_out_stream.error.1.rfstream`

-    After the processing finished a file is written with all the errors.

-    - `robot_out_stream.errors.summary.rfstream`

-    Note: for most users just the errors log should be enough, but if something isn't identified as an error, the "Basic log" should provide insight on what actually happened during the full run.

 ## "Basic log" spec